High spin states of $^{204}$At: isomeric states and shears band structure: Experimental Results

-Figure~\ref{allM1} shows cascade of prompt $\gamma$-rays of the $M1$ band in the 295, 299 and 285~keV summed spectrum.
-As the statistics in the individually gated spectrum were poor, all these gated spectra were added to create the summed spectrum.
+Figures~\ref{285M1} and \ref{295M1} show cascade of prompt $\gamma$-rays of the $M1$ band in the 285-, and 295-keV gated spectra.
 The band-head energy and spin of the band has been suggested to be of 4018~keV and $16^{+}$, based on energy, spin summing of $\gamma$-rays and multipolarity information.
-However, any change in the band-head spin and / or missing levels in between would simply shift the level scheme along the vertical axis.
-The relative placement of the $\gamma$-rays in the band are based on their coincidence relations and intensity profiles, taking into account the theoretical total electron conversion coefficients \cite{Kib}.
-This ordering is same as reported earlier by Hartley {\em et al}.
+However, any change in the band-head spin or missing levels in between would simply shift the level scheme along the vertical axis.
+The relative placement of the $\gamma$-rays in the band is based on their coincidence relations and intensity profiles, taking into account the theoretical total electron conversion coefficients \cite{Kib}.
+This ordering is the same as reported earlier by Hartley {\em et al}.
 The spins and parities of the states in this band are assigned from the measured DCO and the PDCO ratios, wherever possible.
 The $R_{DCO} $ values of these transitions are very close to the expected values for pure dipole transitions.
-The negative values obtained for the PDCO ratios for the 285, 298, 295 and the 246 keV transitions, together with their $R_{DCO} $ values and high $X$-ray yield in coincidence, give clear evidence that they are predominantly $M1$ in nature.
-Since the other $\gamma$-rays like 131, 177 and 196~keV are also in-band with the $M1$ transitions, and manifested $R_{DCO} $ values expected for pure dipole transitions, we have assigned $M1$ nature for these $\gamma$-rays, although the sign of the polarisation asymmetry could not be determined unambiguously due to lower Compton scattering probability for $ \gamma $-rays of such low energy ($ \sim 200$~keV).
-Six crossover $E2$ transitions were found (see Fig.~\ref{allM1}(a) inset) in the present work which were not observed earlier.
-Measured DCO and the PDCO ratios identified the $E2$ nature of these transitions.
+The negative values obtained for the PDCO ratios for the 285-, 299-, 295- and the 246-keV transitions, together with their $R_{DCO} $ values and high $X$-ray yield in coincidence, give clear evidence that they are predominantly $M1$ in nature.
+Since the other $\gamma$-rays like 131-, 177- and 196-keV are also in-band with the $M1$ transitions, and manifested $R_{DCO} $ values expected for pure dipole transitions, we have assigned $M1$ nature for these $\gamma$-rays, although the sign of the polarisation asymmetry could not be determined unambiguously due to small Compton scattering probability for low energy $\gamma $-rays ($E_{\gamma} \lesssim 200$~keV).
+Indications for most of the crossover $E2$ transitions were found (see Figures~\ref{285M1} and \ref{295M1}) in the present work, which were not observed earlier.
+Measured DCO and the PDCO ratios identified the electric quadrupole nature of these transitions.
 Observation of crossover $E2$ transitions lead to conclusion beyond doubt about the correct ordering of the dipole transitions along the band.
-Doppler lineshape analysis to determine the life times and consequent estimation of the transition rates $B(M1)$ and $B(E2)$ could not be done due to limitations in our experimental arrangements.
+Doppler lineshape analysis to determine the lifetimes and consequent estimation of the transition rates $B(M1)$ and $B(E2)$ could not be done due to limitations in our experimental arrangements.
 However, the ratio of reduced transition probabilities $B(M1) / B(E2)$ could be extracted from experimental $\gamma$-ray branching ratios of competing $ \Delta I = 2 $ and $ \Delta I = 1 $ transitions \cite{bm1} as:

 \beq \frac{B(M1)}{B(E2)} = 0.697 \frac{E_{2}^{5}}{E^{3}_{1}} \frac{1}{1 + \delta^{2}} \frac{I_{\gamma}(\Delta I = 1)}{I_{\gamma}(\Delta I = 2)}. \eeq